sturmundbraem/kursausschreibung/README.md

 For the integration into an html page you need a simple html configuration in header and body of the page in which you want to publish the module.
 Please see section `MODULE head configuration` and `MODULE MAIN APPLICATION` in `index.html`.

 If you want to be sure that after authentication by the module the correct address is always used use `OPTION REDIRECT` in the `index.html` [GoTo](https://github.com/bkd-mba-fbi/kursausschreibung/blob/master/app/index.html).
 Please put script element between head and body of main page (load faster).

+# STUBR FORK

+This is a fork for bff with the following custom additions

+- eventEnded in date-helpers.js returns false for events without end date (event is still ongoing)
+- inputs have a class indicating the input type for better styling (checkboxes)
+- Bumped softwareversion in package.json to 3.3.0 (PR accepted)
+-